Spatio-temporal modeling of urban extreme rainfall events at high resolution: Stochastic rainfall generation

 \section{Stochastic rainfall generation}

-This section presents the final stochastic rainfall generator obtained by combining the marginal and dependence models developed in the previous sections and evaluates its ability to reproduce the marginal and dependence structure of extreme rainfall episodes observed in the OMSEV dataset.
+This section presents the full stochastic extreme space-time rainfall generator obtained by combining the marginal and dependence models developed in the previous sections.
+We evaluate its performance in reproducing the marginal and dependence structure of extreme rainfall episodes observed in the OMSEV dataset.